 - They should ask current clients for referrals to other companies that could benefit from their services

-- They should ask their placements for referrals as well
+- People should ask their placements for referrals as well.

 - They may be able to set up mutually beneficial relationships with other recruiters outside their niche (they can feed each other good clients and candidates)

-- They can ask friends and family members to keep them in mind and give a referral when appropriate
+- Could they ask friends and family members to keep them in mind and give a referral when appropriate?
+Yes.

 In addition, recruiters should flat-out ask their clients how they can build and improve their business relationship — e.g., “I want to do more business with you.
 How can I make that happen?”